 A huge portion of the internet is video.
 In fact, whenever you search for something, a part of the search results turn out to be videos.
 Not to forget, every time you scroll any social media platform, you are bound to come across a lot of videos and snippets and even cute dog video.

-With videos ruling the world of the internet, YouTube and Vimeo stand as two of the strongest pillars of the video community, without a doubt.
+With videos ruling the world of the internet, YouTube vs Vimeo stand as two of the strongest pillars of the video community, without a doubt.
 If you are someone who’d like to make a mark on the interwebs, these two platforms would be worth your time, effort and money.
 Till date, they stand as the largest video-only communities on the internet.

 Youtube Vs Vimeo: